Khalidmamdou7/air-drums/README.md

-# air-drums
+# Air drums
-Play Drums using only the sticks and a camera
+Play Drums using only a camera and your hand.